 The upper flat of this bungalow—in River West, an eclectic neighborhood with great restaurants, bars and a farmer’s market on Sundays during the warmer months—has one bedroom, lots of natural light, a Formica dining set, and a vintage bar with two bar stools, among other design-friendly details.
 A backyard is perfect for hanging out, thanks to a fire pit, picnic table, and hammock.
 Downtown Milwaukee is a 10-minute drive from this bungalow.Continue to 7 of 7 below.

 Rate: $175 per night

-With goal to make this feel “at home,” there’s a private yard, porch, indoor plants, cozy-and-chic furnishings (check out the furry white pillow!), a fireplace, and Midcentury Modern décor.
-If you’re planning to be at the University of Wisconsin-Milwaukee, you really can’t be any closer as campus is one block away.
+With goal of making this feel “at home,” there’s a private yard, porch, indoor plants, cozy-and-chic furnishings (check out the furry white pillow!), a fireplace, and Midcentury Modern décor.
+If you’re planning to be at the University of Wisconsin-Milwaukee, you really can’t be any closer as the campus is one block away.
 Lake Michigan is close, too—a quick four-block walk.
 Shorewood hosts quite a few coffee shops, bakeries, restaurants and clothing boutiques, which means you never need a car.